RONAKPATELLLLLLL/Weird-Working-Hacks/README.md

 # Gimkit Cheat

 This version of Gimkit Cheat was inspired by Gimkit Utility by [UndercoverGoose](https://github.com/UndercoverGoose), which was sadly taken down.
 The main things that were carried over from the other script are using Typescript, Rollup and Tampermonkey, which makes it easier to develop and use.
-If you do want to try out the older versions, check out [v1 here](/v1) or [v2 here](/v2).
+If you do want to try out the older versions, check out v2.

 Install/Update it by clicking on [this link](https://raw.githubusercontent.com/TheLazySquid/GimkitCheat/main/build/bundle.user.js) while having [Tampermonkey](https://www.tampermonkey.net/) installed on your browser.